-The student has identified the source text correctly at the beginning of the paragraph.

-In the book The Sacred Canopy, Peter Berger uses the term "dialectic" to describe the unique relationship between the individual and society, of which the individual is a part.
+Here are two ways the student might address the problem: The student has identified the source text correctly at the beginning of the paragraph Student revision 1: In the book The Sacred Canopy, Peter Berger uses the term "dialectic" to describe the unique relationship between the individual and society, of which the individual is a part.
 Berger writes, "Society is a dialectic phenomenon in that it is a human product, and nothing but a human product, yet that continuously acts back upon its producer."
 This relationship is mutually dependent; man cannot exist outside of society, and the society cannot exist without man.
 However, the uniqueness of this arrangement, which Berger terms "the societal phenomenon," is that these two propositions are not contradictory.
 Man gains his identity in the context of society, yet society has existed before the individual, and will continue to exist after the individual has passed.
 That is, society exists both outside of the individual but is constituted by individuals.
-Understanding this relationship is essential if we are to recognized society "in terms that are adequate to its empirical reality."

-1 Peter Berger, The Sacred Canopy: Elements of a Sociological Theory of Religion (New York: Doubleday, 1967), 3.

-In places where Berger's original language is necessary for his definition of the term, the student has quoted Berger directly and cited the quotes.
+Understanding this relationship is essential if we are to recognized society "in terms that are adequate to its empirical reality."3 In places where Berger's Peter Berger, The Sacred Canopy: Elements of a Sociological Theory of Religion (New York: original language is Doubleday, 1967), 3. necessary for his definition of the term the 2 Ibid. student has quoted Berger directly and cited the 3 Ibid.